 Not getting help soon enoughNo one wants to admit they may have a problem, but if you are aged 30 or over and have been trying to conceive for more than a year, then it’s best to seek medical advice.
 Many couples also wrongly assume that the woman may have a problem, when in fact, in 15 % of couples it will be solely a male fertility problem and in around 25% there will be a problem with both partners.

 Zita West is speaking at The Fertility Show on Preparing for IVF and how to get pregnant and have the best possible pregnancy.
-Zita will talk to visitors about the physical, nutritional and emotional support, and complimentary therapies that can help to off-set the stresses and strains of IVF, enhance overall wellbeing and improve the chance of success.
+Zita will talk to visitors about the physical, nutritional and emotional support, and complementary therapies that can help to off-set the stresses and strains of IVF, enhance overall wellbeing and improve the chance of success.